Swimming

 Aquatic fitness schedule |

-At all swimming pools, at all times in and out of the water, children less than 7 years of age must be under the direct supervision of a responsible guardian.
+At all times in and out of the water, children less than 7 years of age must be under the direct supervision of a responsible person.

 Admission fees